 The Europe and the World program is dedicated to identifying the nuance in these relationships and finding insight given the intensity of new challenges and crises.
 Central to this approach is the role of guests and collaborators on specific programs and events within the Europe and the World Project; including, HE Federica Mogherini, High Representative of the EU for Foreign Affairs and Security Policy; Jose Manuel Dorao Barroso, frmr.
 President of the EU Commission; Joschka Fischer, frmr.
 German Foreign Minister; and other representatives.

-Emerging Foreign and Security Dimensions (EFSD) Fellowship:
+Emerging Foreign and Security Dimensions (EFSD) Fellowship and Seminars:

 The Europe and the World Project developed its core programming in September of 2018 when the LISD launched two fellowships and seminar series: